azuredevops619/MCW-Intelligent-analytics/Hands-on lab/HOL step-by-step - Intelligent analytics.md

     ![In the Keys pane, the Key 1 value is circled, and a callout points to the copy button for this key.](media/image70.png 'Keys pane')

-7. Repeat steps 1-7, this time selecting Bing Speech API:
+7. Repeat steps 1-7, this time selecting Speech:

     - Enter the name speech-api.